AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 ---

 <aside>
-  <strong>Update</strong> ({%- include date.html date="2021-03-12" -%}): Based on feedback, I've updated this post to clarify some points and to offer a more balanced perspective.
+  <strong>Update</strong> ({%- include date.html date: "2021-03-12" -%}): Based on feedback, I've updated this post to clarify some points and to offer a more balanced perspective.
 This isn't a hill I'd die on; at the end of the day, what matters is that you're productive writing CSS.
 If that means using Tailwind, nobody's stopping you.
 Below are just some reasons why <em>I</em> don't enjoy using it.
 </aside>

 <hr>